INVESTMENT GUIDE

 • Buyer assembly rights: Can elect new administrator to complete construction

-• Creditor protection: Developer's creditors cannot seize project funds or land
+• Creditor separation: Developer's creditors should not access ring-fenced project funds or land under the applicable rules

 📉 Market Downturn

-Risk: Real estate market declines during construction, reducing appreciation.
+Risk: Real estate market declines during construction, reducing resale value or making an exit harder.

 Mitigation: